yussypu/database/DECISIONS.md

 For each user_key encountered during compaction:
 1. Collect all versions sorted by commit_ts descending (newest first)
 2. Find the first version with commit_ts <= watermark (call it V)
-3. Keep V (it's the version any future snapshot read at watermark-or-later will need)
+3. Keep V (it is the version any future snapshot read at watermark or later will need)
-4. Keep all versions with commit_ts > V.commit_ts (they're newer than V, may be needed by future transactions)
+4. Keep all versions with commit_ts > V.commit_ts (they are newer than V, may be needed by future transactions)
 5. Drop all versions older than V (no transaction can ever ask for them)

-Special case: if V is a tombstone (deletion), keep it for now; tombstone-collapsing is a separate optimization deferred to Phase 6 polish.
+Special case: if V is a tombstone (deletion), keep it for now; tombstone collapsing is a separate optimization deferred to Phase 6 polish.

 ### Why Not Background GC

 - Compaction already touches every key.
 Adding GC is essentially free.
 - One less concurrent thing for the simulator to model.
 - GC pacing tied to write throughput is correct for OLTP: workloads that write a lot generate more dead versions and trigger more compaction.
-- Read-only workloads don't write, don't compact, don't GC — and don't need to, because their version chains aren't growing.
+- Read only workloads do not write, do not compact, do not GC, and do not need to, because their version chains are not growing.

 ### Why min(begin_ts) Is the Right Watermark

 - Any transaction with begin_ts >= watermark can only need versions with commit_ts <= begin_ts, which means commit_ts can be anywhere from 0 up to begin_ts.
 - For commit_ts > watermark: keep, may be needed.
-- For commit_ts <= watermark: keep at most ONE such version per key (the newest), because that's what any read at begin_ts in [watermark, next_ts] will see.
+- For commit_ts <= watermark: keep at most ONE such version per key (the newest), because that is what any read at begin_ts in [watermark, next_ts] will see.
-- Versions older than the newest-below-watermark are unreachable: a read at any begin_ts >= watermark sees the newest-below-watermark; a read at a smaller begin_ts can't exist because watermark is the minimum.
+- Versions older than the newest below watermark are unreachable: a read at any begin_ts >= watermark sees the newest below watermark; a read at a smaller begin_ts cannot exist because watermark is the minimum.

-### Long-Running Transactions
+### Long Running Transactions

-A long-running transaction with low begin_ts holds the watermark down, preventing GC of versions in its snapshot range.
-This is correct behavior — the transaction needs those versions.
-It's also a known operational hazard (analytics queries can pin GC indefinitely).
-Phase 3.6 accepts this trade-off.
-Phase 6+ may add a "snapshot too old" mechanism (per PostgreSQL) that aborts transactions whose snapshot has been pinned too long, but that's an API change requiring its own ADR.
+A long running transaction with low begin_ts holds the watermark down, preventing GC of versions in its snapshot range.
+This is correct behavior.
+The transaction needs those versions.
+It is also a known operational hazard (analytics queries can pin GC indefinitely).
+Phase 3.6 accepts this trade off.
+Phase 6 and beyond may add a snapshot too old mechanism (per PostgreSQL) that aborts transactions whose snapshot has been pinned too long, but that is an API change requiring its own ADR.

 ### Tombstone Handling (and Phase 6 Deferral)

 When a key is deleted, MVCC writes a tombstone (version with value=None).
 The tombstone must be kept as long as older versions of that key exist elsewhere in the LSM (it suppresses them on read).
 When all older versions are GC'd, the tombstone itself becomes droppable.

 Phase 3.6 keeps tombstones unconditionally.
-Tombstone-collapsing requires coordinating across LSM levels and is deferred.
+Tombstone collapsing requires coordinating across LSM levels and is deferred.

 ### Consequences

 - Version chains bounded by concurrent snapshot count, not by write count
 - Compaction does more work per key (read whole chain, decide what to drop)
-- Need a new test class: GC correctness (under various active-txn patterns)
+- Need a new test class: GC correctness (under various active txn patterns)
 - Hot keys benchmarked in Phase 6 will look reasonable
-- Long-running txns hold GC back; document this in user-facing docs eventually
+- Long running txns hold GC back; document this in user facing docs eventually

 ---

 ## ADR-028: Scan Implementation and Phantom Write Limitation

-**Date:** 2025-05-25
+**Date:** 2026-05-25
 **Phase:** 6 (Benchmarks and Polish)
 **Status:** Accepted

 ### Context

-ADR-022 specified scan as part of the kv public API but left it Unimplemented in Phase 3.7 because the engine lacked snapshot-aware range iteration and the semantic edges around range reads needed thought.
+ADR-022 specified scan as part of the kv public API but left it Unimplemented in Phase 3.7 because the engine lacked snapshot aware range iteration and the semantic edges around range reads needed thought.
 Phase 6 benchmarks (YCSB workload E) require scan, so this ADR locks the design.

 ### Decisions